Ask Kurt: How does an Apple AirTag work and how far can you track?

 Apple AirTags have become a popular tool for keeping track of personal belongings, but their functionality and limitations can sometimes be misunderstood.
 Today, we’re addressing an insightful question from Duncan in Keller, TX, about the tracking capabilities of AirTags, especially when used with pets and vehicles.
 Duncan writes:

 Hi Kurt, I put an AirTag on my cat.
-Your article about using AirTags suggests you can track a stolen car the same way you can a person you share locations with.
+Your article about tracking stolen cars using AirTags suggests you can track a stolen car the same way you can a person you share locations with.
 I have not found this to be the case.
 The app will only find the tag if you are within Bluetooth range.
 I wish this weren’t the case.
 Am I missing something?

 This excellent question highlights some common misconceptions about AirTags.
 Let’s dive into how AirTags work and explore their tracking capabilities and limitations.